quadrantsec/grabip/README.md

 ...
 </pre>

 The normal use case is to be able to create IPv4/IPv6 indices for many log files.
-For example,  let say we have a directory containing many days/weeks/months of files.
+For example,  lets say you have a directory containing many days/weeks/months of files.
 Like this:

 <pre>
 -rw-r--r-- 1 root root 297977 Dec 26 23:59 10.22.3.110-20221226.log.gz